liuhao-cn/fastSHT/README.md

 ./compile.sh -DGPU=on # for the GPU version
 ```

-If only Intel API is installed, use
+If only Intel oneAPI is installed, use
 ```
 ./compile_ifort.sh # for general CPU version (see FAQs if linking errors are encountered)
 ```